-For the Listening questions, which are ordinarily presented to Grades K-2 students via script included in the DFA and to Grades 3-12 students on a pre-recorded CD, passages may be signed using American Sign Language (ASL) to hearing-impaired students who know ASL.
+For the Listening questions, which are ordinarily presented to Grades K-2 students via a script included in the Directions for Administration (DFA), and to Grades 3-12 students on a pre-recorded CD, passages may be signed using American Sign Language (ASL) to hearing-impaired students who know ASL.
 Hearing-impaired students who are not proficient in ASL may read those passages.
-To obtain a copy of the Listening Scripts for this purpose, please contact MetriTech's Customer Service at 800-747-4868 or e-mail nyseslat@metritech.com.
-Listening Scripts for Grades 3-12 may be provided only to students with hearing impairments needing this accommodation as specified in their IEP.
+To obtain a copy of the Listening Scripts for this purpose, please contact MetriTech's Customer Service at 800-747-4868 or e-mail <a href="mayer-ny-ny-en-al-ny-en